ComEd Customers Can Now Receive Text Message Alerts for Outages

 If you live in Illinois and get your electricity delivered by ComEd, you can now get text message alerts on your cell phone to notify you of outages in your area and provide estimates of how long you’ll be without power.

-Delivery customers of the utility — meaning anyone who receives electricity service in ComEd’s territory, regardless of whether electricity is bought from the utility or from an alternative retail electricity supplier — may opt in to the new program, which automatically sends text messages to customers in areas experiencing power losses.
+Delivery customers of the utility meaning anyone who receives electricity service in ComEd’s territory regardless of whether electricity is bought from the utility or from an alternative retail electric supplier may opt into the new program, which automatically sends text messages to customers in areas experiencing power losses.
 According to ComEd, texts will be sent out about 30 minutes after an outage is confirmed.

 The first part of the outage notification service might be a little redundant while you’re at home, as you can imagine, but the real benefit is the follow-up texts that will let you know when a crew is dispatched to fix the problem and when you can expect to have power restored.
 You’ll also get a text if the restore time changes and a final text once power has been restored.